The Most Popular Spices in the World

 How Popular Is It?

-Garlic production is staggering: 29 million tons annually (projected to reach chile peppers' current volume of 36 million by 2026).
-China dominates with ~23 million tons (80% of global supply).
+Garlic production is staggering: 29 million tons annually (projected to reach chile peppers' current volume of 36 million in 2026).
+China again dominates with ~23 million tons (80% of global supply).
 While most is consumed domestically, China still exports about 1.7 million tons annually, which is over half of all garlic traded internationally.
-Clearly, garlic is absurdly popular in China (the country consumes ~15kg per person annually—that's about 33 pounds!), but the rest of the world loves it too.
-Garlic powder, garlic flakes, and granulated garlic are all staples for the global food industry, making it the second most produced and consumed spice on earth.
+Clearly, garlic is absurdly popular in China (the country consumes ~15kg (33 pounds) per person annually!), but the rest of the world loves it too.
+Garlic powder, garlic flakes, and granulated garlic are all staples for the global food industry, making it the second most produced and consumed spice.

 Why Is It So Popular?